-The subject of alcohol in skin care is one of those topics that just seems to stir up controversy and debate.
-Questions about whether alcohol in skin care is safe, whether or not it will dry out skin, or even what kinds of alcohol should be used in skin care abound as does much confusing and often misleading information on the topic.
+The subject of alcohol in skin care is one of those topics that often stirs up controversy and debate.
+Questions about whether alcohol in skin care is safe, whether or not it will dry out skin, or even what kinds of alcohol should be used in skin care abound, and there is much confusing and misleading information on the topic.
 The answers to these questions depend a lot on what kind of alcohol we’re talking about and how it’s used.

 IN A NUTSHELL

 Main Benefit: As an emollient, it moisturizes and softens skin.
 It also acts as a thickener that helps creams feel more luxurious.